stephbuon/congressional-data-scraper/README.md

 python3 congressional_scraper.py climate congress_records_with_climate.csv
 ```

-Scrape and export 1,000 Congressional Records containing the word "climate" starting at the 105th Congress.
+Scrape and export 1,000 Congressional Records containing the word "climate" starting with the 105th Congress.

 ```
 python3 congressional_scraper.py climate congress_records_with_climate.csv -r 1000
 ```

-Scrape and export 200,000 Congressional Records containing the word "climate" starting at the 114th Congress and ending at the 117th Congress.
+Scrape and export 200,000 Congressional Records containing the word "climate" starting with the 114th Congress and ending with the 117th Congress.

 ```
 python congressional_scraper.py the congress_keyword_the.psv -r 200000 --start-congress 114 --end-congress 117